Bronchitis is a respiratory disease that occurs when the lining of the lungs is inflamed leading to coughing, wheezing, and difficulty breathing.

 If you have had the disorder for several weeks or if you have difficulty breathing, then you should seek medical care.
 During the exam, your doctor will listen to your heart and lungs, and he may schedule an x-ray or scans to determine whether you have the disease.
 Schedule an appointment or visit one of our emergency rooms if you experience the following symptoms:

 - High fever

-If you are suffering from severe symptoms associated with bronchitis, visit the closest emergency room. please visit one of our emergency room locations immediately.
+If you are suffering from severe symptoms associated with the disease, please visit one of our emergency center locations immediately.
 We are available 24/7 to help you breathe easier.